ikukulevskyi/metrics/README.md

 The project consists of two parts:
 1. A script for outputing general information about CPU and Memory of host mashine.
-2. Image of Docker container, that showing information about processes running, PID and UID processes on the host machine.
+2. Image of Docker container, that showing information about processes running, PID and UID of processes on the host machine.

 ## Dependencies